MetLife/TlsTestGate/overview.md

 ## Overview

 Test public or internal endpoints for non-compliant SSL/TLS settings.
 The extension can be inserted into a build or release pipeline and can serve as a compliance gate.
 This extension leverages the [SSLyze](https://github.com/nabla-c0d3/sslyze) API.
-Currently, SSL 2.0/3.0 and TLS 1.0/1.1 cipher suites are considered non-compliant and will fail the scan.
-Additionally, certain TLS 1.2 ciphers that are considered "weak" will also fail the scan.
+Currently, SSL 2.0/3.0 and TLS 1.0/1.1 cipher suites are considered non-compliant.
+Additionally, certain TLS 1.2 ciphers that are considered "weak" are also considered non-compliant.

 ## Valid TLS 1.2 Ciphers